eleriaqueen/d2-lod-block-penalty-fix/README.md

 Recommended hex editor : [ImHex](https://github.com/WerWolv/ImHex)

 ## Explanation
-The unmodified game applies a penalty to block chance when running, reducing chance to 1/3rd of its value.
+The unmodified game reduces block chance while running to one third of its value.
-You can reduce the penalty so that chance to block is only halved.
+With the information in this repository you can reduce the penalty so that it is only halved, or bypass the penalty completely.
-Bypassing the penalty completely an other possibility.

 ## Thanks
 Fearedbliss for 1.14d offset